-Pass the Vinery and turn left at the Whispering seat, and continue through ideal red squirrel territory, with mature Scots pine trees on your left.
+Pass the Vinery and turn left at the Whispering seat, then continue through ideal red squirrel territory, with mature Scots pine trees on your left.

-Pass the lily pond and at the top of the hill and take the next path on your left sign posted to the Visitor Centre and quay.
+Pass the lily pond and at the top of the hill take the next path on your left signposted to the Visitor Centre and quay.

-At the farm buildings turn left which brings you onto Church Field and the back to where you started.
+At the farm buildings turn left, which brings you onto Church Field and back to where you started.